 Figure 9-1002ap—Multi-Link Traffic Indication Control field format

+(#10206, 13960)

-The AID Offset subfield indicates a bit numbered k of the traffic indication virtual bitmap.
+The Link ID Offset subfield indicates a Link ID equal to d that corresponds to B0 of each Per-Link Traffic Indication Bitmap in the Per-Link Traffic Indication List field.

 The Per-Link Traffic Indication List field is defined in Figure 9-1002aq (Per-Link Traffic Indication List field format).
-The Per-Link Traffic Indication List field contains Per-Link Traffic Indication Bitmap subfields that correspond to the AIDs of the non-AP MLDs and STAs starting from the bit numbered k of the traffic indication virtual bitmap.
-The Per-Link Traffic Indication List field contains l Per-Link Traffic Indication Bitmap subfields, where l is the number of the bits that correspond to the AIDs of the non-AP MLDs and STAs and set to 1, counting from the bit numbered k of the traffic indication virtual bitmap, in the Partial Virtual Bitmap subfield of the TIM element that is included in a Beacon frame with the Multi-Link Traffic Indication element.
+The Per-Link Traffic Indication List field contains Per-Link Traffic Indication Bitmap subfields that correspond to the AIDs of the non-AP MLDs that are listed in the Partial AID Bitmap subfield of the AID Bitmap element that is included in a Beacon-A frame or in a Link Recommendation frame.
+The Per-Link Traffic Indication List field contains l Per-Link Traffic Indication Bitmap subfields, where l is the number of the bits that are set to 1 in the Partial AID Bitmap subfield of the AID Bitmap element.

 The Per-Link Traffic Indication Bitmap subfield is defined in Figure 9-1002ar (Per-Link Traffic Indication Bitmap subfield format).
 Each Per-Link Traffic Indication Bitmap subfield indicates per-link traffic indications for a non-AP MLD that has negotiated a TID-to-link mapping with an AP MLD and not all TIDs are mapped to all the enabled links or link recommendation for a non-AP MLD that has negotiated a TID-to-link mapping with an AP MLD and all TIDs are mapped to all the enabled links or link recommendation for a non-AP MLD that is in the default mapping mode.
-When a Per-Link Traffic Indication Bitmap subfield corresponds to an AID of a STA that is not affiliated with a non-AP MLD, the Per-Link Traffic Indication Bitmap subfield is reserved.

-Each bit in the Per-Link Traffic Indication Bitmap subfield corresponds to a link and the bit position i of the bitmap, Bi, corresponds to a link with link ID equal to i.
-When the Per-Link Traffic Indication Bitmap subfield corresponds to a non-AP MLD that has successfully negotiated TID-to-link mapping and not all TIDs are mapped to all the enabled links, a value of 1 in the bit position i in the bitmap that corresponds to a link on which a STA affiliated with a non-AP MLD is operating indicates that there is buffered BU(s) with TID(s) mapped to the link with the link ID equal to i or MMPDU(s); a value of 0 in a bit position in the bitmap indicates that there is no buffered BU(s) with TID(s) mapped to the corresponding link nor MMPDU(s).
+Each bit in the Per-Link Traffic Indication Bitmap subfield corresponds to a link and the bit position i of the bitmap, Bi, corresponds to a link with link ID equal to (i + d), where d is the value indicated in the Link ID Offset subfield.
+In a Beacon-A frame, when the Per-Link Traffic Indication Bitmap subfield corresponds to a non-AP MLD that has successfully negotiated TID-to-link mapping and not all TIDs are mapped to all the enabled links, a value of 1 in the bit position i in the bitmap that corresponds to a link on which a STA affiliated with a non-AP MLD is operating indicates that there is buffered BU(s) with TID(s) mapped to the link with the link ID equal to (i + d) or MMPDU(s); a value of 0 in a bit position in the bitmap indicates that there is no buffered BU(s) with TID(s) mapped to the corresponding link nor MMPDU(s).
 When the Per-Link Traffic Indication Bitmap subfield corresponds to a non-AP MLD that is in the default mapping mode or has negotiated a TID-to-link mapping with an AP MLD and all TIDs are mapped to all the enabled links, a value of 1 in the bit position i in the bitmap indicates that the link with the link ID equal to i is recommended for retrieving buffered BU(s).

 TGbe editor: Please modify the following subclause 35.3.12.4 Traffic Indication as follows in D2.2